BongoHive/how-to-instructions/README.md

-# how-to-instructions
+# How-to-instructions
 This repository shows instructions on how to access, work on and submit course assignments

 # Getting started

 If you are among the selected ones to take this program.
-This will guid you on how to access, work on and submit your assignment.
+This will guide you on how to access, work on and submit your assignment.

 # Accessing the course

 You will be sent a link to a course or course to submited email addresses.
 When you click on the link you will be directed to a github repository were you will see the selected course.

-You need to have a github account inorder to do any of these assignments/courses.
+You need to have a github account inorder for you to do any of these assignments/courses.
 If you do not have one make one.

 # Working on an assignment